About Us

 Together they built Green Global Travel, an award-winning ecotourism/conservation website that is consistently ranked among the Top 40 travel blogs in the world.
 Their work has been featured in hundreds of major media outlets, including the BBC, Forbes, Frommers, The Guardian, Lonely Planet, National Geographic, Travel Channel, USA Today, Washington Post, and more.

-In recent years Bret and Mary have emerged as thought leaders and popular speakers on responsible travel, sustainability, blogging, and business topics, advising companies like International Expeditions, Zegrahm Expeditions, Discover Corps, and the Adventure Collection.
-Their international travels have taken them around the world, to more than 50 countries on 6 continents.
+In recent years they’ve emerged as thought leaders and popular speakers on responsible travel, sustainability, blogging, and business topics, advising companies like International Expeditions, Zegrahm Expeditions, Discover Corps, and the Adventure Collection.
+Their international travels have taken them all around the world, to more than 50 countries on 6 continents.

 Bret Love

-Born and raised in Atlanta, Editor In Chief Bret Love grew up hiking and camping the Blue Ridge Mountains with his family.
-A writer & editor since 1995, he's covered travel for nearly 100 publications, including American Way, Destination Marriott, Georgia Travel Guide, National Geographic, Southbound, and Yahoo Travel.
-In 2010 he co-founded the award-winning ecotourism website, Green Global Travel, which is ranked among the world's top travel blogs.
-He loves exploring with his wife Mary and their dogs, and is currently looking for a home in the Blue Ridge region.
+Born and raised in North Georgia, Editor-In-Chief Bret Love grew up hiking and camping in the Blue Ridge Mountains with his family.
+A professional writer/editor since 1995, he's covered travel and culture for 100+ publications, including American Way, Destination Marriott, Georgia Travel Guide, National Geographic, and Southbound.
+In 2010 he co-founded the award-winning website, Green Global Travel, which is ranked among the world's top travel blogs.
+Since launching BRMTG in 2020, he and Mary Gabbett have visited 50+ Blue Ridge Mountain towns together.

 Mary Gabbett